AStefankiv/writing/how_to_contribute_to_open_source.md

 After cloning, run `cd project-name` to access the local repo.

 3) Why and How to Create a Branch

+By default, each repository has a branch.
+The default repository branch name is 'main' or 'master'. *Never* work on those branches.
+Create demo branches and work there first.
+Then, merge them with the original branch.
+Think of it as your signature on an important original document, that you can't re-sign.
+First you create a copy of a document, practice your signature there, and when your signature finally looks perfect, you can sign the original document.

+- When you are in your project folder in terminal, run 'git branch' to reassure that you are on the 'main' or 'master' branch.
+- Run 'git checkout -b new_branch' to create and go to the 'new_branch'(or any other name) branch.
+- Make sure you are on the new branch and run 'git branch'
+- You are ready to make changes safely

+4) Make Your Changes (Locally)
+You can now find work on the issue you chose.
+After you made changes, save your changes on your newly-created branch.
+- Run `git add .` to add all the changes to your branch
+- Run `git commit -m "Describe your change"` to leave a commit message of what changes you made

+5) Push Your Branch Back to GitHub
+- Run `git push` to push your changes to your GitHub account.
+To check your commits on GitHub, go to https://github.com/your_user_name/your_project_name/commits/your_branch_name/ and you will see all the latest commits.

+6) Open a Pull Request (PR)

+Now it's time to demonstrate your changes to the original project maintainers.
+In your forked project, click "Compare & pull request".

+Each open source project has it's own requirements and contribution guide on how to open a pull request, but normally a good PR etiquette is:
+- Write a clean title and description.
+- Link to the issue (if any).
+- Be polite and open to feedback.
+> **Tip**: Reviewers might ask for changes—that's normal!

 ## Writing Meaningful Commit Messages
 ## Commit Git/GitHub Workflows